Working with Families & Campers to Address Homesickness at Soccer Camp

 Communications from your Camper

-It is easy for campers to become emotional when writing home because they typically write letters when they are tired – during rest hour or in the evening before bed.
+It is common for campers to become emotional when writing home because they typically write letters when they are tired – during rest hour or in the evening before bed.
 To guide their letter-writing, we came up with seven topics that help our girls think and share about their experience in an honest and positive way.
 We call them the “ 7F’s.”
 We encourage you to speak with your daughter about this framework.
 You can even practice writing a letter before camp using the 7F’s.

 “7 F’s” Letter Outline